safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 ![](./Images/Img4.420.Ex4.MonitorTopicResult.png)

 Recall that in the previous exercise you used the Logger Protocol and Logger transformers to record the JSON formatted notification message.
-The same information is displayed in the Topic Monitoring window - copy this text and place it into a new file for use later in this exercise.
+The same information is displayed in the Topic Monitoring window.
+So copy the text from the Topic Monitoring window and paste it into a text editor for use later in this exercise.

 ![](./Images/Img4.421.Ex4.JSONNotificationMessage.png)